AdobeDocs/platform-learn.en/help/tutorial-platform-demo-sc/modules/module16/ex2.md

 ## Exercise 16.2.3 – Save the results of your BigQuery SQL query

-The next step is to save the output of your query by clicking the **SAVE RESULTS**-button.
+The next step is to save the output of your query by clicking the **SAVE RESULTS** button.

 ![demo](./images/ex3/13.png)